Privacy Policy

 Users are responsible for:

-While we apply appropriate safeguards, no digital system can guarantee absolute security.
+While we implement appropriate safeguards, no system can be completely secure.

 We continuously evaluate and improve our security practices in light of evolving risks and technologies.

-Vanguard is operated from Canada and serves a global, English-speaking audience, including users from the United States, the European Union, the United Kingdom, Australia, and other jurisdictions.
+Vanguard is operated from Canada and serves a global audience, including users from the United States, the European Union, the United Kingdom, Australia, and other jurisdictions.

-By using the Platform, you acknowledge that your Personal Information may be processed in Canada and, where necessary, in other jurisdictions as described in this Policy.
+By using the Platform, you understand that your Personal Information may be processed in Canada and other countries as described in this Policy.

 As a Canadian federal corporation, Vanguard processes Personal Information in accordance with the Personal Information Protection and Electronic Documents Act (PIPEDA).